zyphlar/sonoma-import/README.md

 ### Screenshots

-Here is the project status as of Jan 13 2021.
+Here is the project status as of April 27 2021.

 - 80,341 new buildings would be inserted with addresses (green) (non-conflated, with addresses)
   - This generally excludes the city of Santa Rosa as those addresses were previously imported as POIs with better accuracy and can be conflated at a later date